shekeriev/suse-tu/lecture-3/demo.md

 Two parts here:
  - slides - steps and requirements
  - demo - spin a small k3s based cluster; run an application; scale it up and down; stop a node; start the node back

+ ### Create a three-node Kubernetes cluster based on k3s

 ## Homework
  - create image (base it on an image that offers both PHP and Apache)